cogment/cogment-verse/README.md

 ### Setup, Build and Run

-1. Install [cogment](https://docs.cogment.ai/introduction/installation/) (⚠️ version >= 2.2.0 is required)
-2. Clone this repository
+1. Clone this repository
+2. Install `parallel`, on ubuntu it is installable using `apt-get install parallel`, on mac it is available through `brew install parallel`
-3. Install parallel
+3. `./run.sh build`
-4. `./run.sh build`
+4. `./run.sh services_start`
-5. `./run.sh`
-6. In a different terminal, start the trials with `./run.sh client start <run-name>`.
+5. In a different terminal, start the trials with `./run.sh client start <run-name>`.
    Different run names can be found in `run_params.yaml`
-7. (Optional) To launch webclient, run `./run.sh web_client_start` in a different terminal.
+6. (Optional) To launch webclient, run `./run.sh web_client_start` in a different terminal.
 Open http://localhost:5004 to join or visualize trials

 #### Run monitoring